History of Tajikistan: Turkic rule (1506–1598)

 The Shaybanid state was divided into appanages between all male members (sultans) of the dynasty, who would designate the supreme ruler (Khan), the oldest member of clan.
 The seat of Khan was first Samarkand, the capital of the Timurids, but some of the Khans preferred to remain in their former appanages.
 Thus, Bukhara became the seat of the khan for the first time under Ubaid Allah Khan (r.
 1533–1539).

 The period of political expansion and economical prosperity was short-lived.
-Soon after the death of Abd Allah Khan the Shaibanid dynasty died out and was replaced by the Janid or Astrakhanid (Ashtarkhanid) dynasty, another branch of the descendants of Jöchi, whose founder Jani Khan was related to Abd Allah Khan Through his marriage to Abdullah Khan's Sister.
+Soon after the death of Abdullah Khan II the Shaibanid dynasty died out and was replaced by the Janid or Astrakhanid (Ashtarkhanid) dynasty, another branch of the descendants of Jöchi, whose founder Jani Khan was related to Abdullah Khan II Through his marriage to Abdullah Khan's Sister.
 The Astrakhanids are also said to be connected to the Hashemites due to Imam Quli Khan's status as a Sayyid.
 Their descendants today live in India.
 In 1709, eastern part of Khanate of Bukhara seceded and formed Khanate of Kokand.
 Thus, the eastern part of present Tajikistan passed to the Khanate of Kokand, while the western one remained part of the Khanate of Bukhara.

-Iranian and Bukharan rule (1740–1868)
+Iranian and Turkic Bukharan rule (1740–1868)

 In 1740, the Janid khanate was conquered by Nader Shah, the Afsharid ruler of Iran.
 The Janid khan Abu al Faiz retained his throne, becoming Nadir's vassal.